 Well, well.
 Who knew that Pinafore was produced in 1881, that Sullivan was Sir and Gilbert was not, that the teenaged Nash produced Patience in 1882 .. who knew that Robin Hood was produced in 1891 rather than 1890 ...

 Lola's husband, 'Rod' Rodriguez worked as manager for Julia Marlowe, and for a tour with Sarah Bernhardt.
-They were apparently divorced, for when he died in August 1926, he death certificate avowed that his widow was Julia Bernhardt Marlowe.
+They were apparently divorced, for when he died in August 1926, his death certificate avowed that his widow was Julia Bernhardt Marlowe.
 Was somebody joking.
 Anyhow, Lola remarried Mr George Doerschuck, brewer, and she died of the same heart trouble as Lil (plus a few liverish things) 15 July 1928.
 There was a son, Jack Rodriguez.

 Nellie kept on working after the end of the vaudeville act, but she too retired.
 In 1930, with John gone Hollywood, just she and mamma Adrianna, a hearty 84, remained in Brooklyn.
 Mamma died in Coney Island Hospital 5 April 1933.
 And her death certificate shows that daughter no 4, Lizzie, was still alive.
-I don't know what became of Nellie.
+I don't know what became of Nellie Hawthorne Vernon.
 I leave her in Beaumont St, Brooklyn for now ...

 We've wandered a long way from Leila, Fleta and Archibald Grosvenor, but that's what happens sometimes.
 And who knew that we'd meet Mr Crippen -- more 'celebrated' than any of them -- on the way ...